Green Fintech

 But the most interesting ideas are in the realm of Energy Money.
 There are organisations proposing new money systems, where the money is backed by energy.
 Electricity, in particular.
 Generated with renewable energy sources such as solar and wind.

-Electricity is sold by utilities in kilowatt-hour, a well defined quantity, which has real value for people everywhere.
-It cannot be counterfeited and can be divided in smaller units.
+Electricity is sold by utilities in kilowatt-hours, a well-defined quantity, which has real value for people everywhere.
+It cannot be counterfeited and can be divided into smaller units.
 The problem is that it cannot be stored easily (cheaply), at the moment.

 Energy Money projects and implications